 - Human papillomavirus (HPV) or cervical cancer vaccine.
 As of now, two vaccines (Cervarix and Gardasil) are available to protect against the types of HPV that cause most cervical cancers.
 These are given in three shots over a six-month period.

 Gardasil also protects against most genital warts.
 Both vaccines are recommended for 11- and 12-year-old girls.
 In addition, females aged 13 through 26 who did not get any (or all) of the shots are eligible for the HPV shot.
 These vaccines can also be given to girls as young as age 9.
 Girls should receive the same vaccine brand for all three doses.
-Gardisal can be used to protect boys and men aged 9 through 26 from most types of genital warts.
+Gardasil can be used to protect boys and men ages 9 through 26 from most types of genital warts.